QuantEcon/lecture-python-intro/in-work/inequality.md

 +++

-Plot lorenz curves for net wealth, total income and labor income of US in 2016.
+Plot Lorenz curves for net wealth, total income and labor income of US in 2016.

 ```{code-cell} ipython3
 ---